RAVIPRAJ/ghdb/README.md

 # Intermezo

 A few moments ago I was mentored by Mr. Digit about Cyber Threat Methods, on that opportunity I was told about Google Dorking.
 He inspired me to create a tool that can automatically check web vulnerabilities by leveraging the Google Hacking Database from Exploit-DB.
-This tool can be used by either the Red Team or the Blue Team depending on the usage requirements.
+This tool can be used as early warning system based on Google Hacking Database [Exploid-DB].
 Once again I am very grateful about sharing experiences together.

 ## Methods